-As part of the preliminary discussions with the Public Transport Authority, Officers have requested that Community Consultation is undertake once the draft concept design drawings have prepared.
+As part of the preliminary discussions with the Public Transport Authority, Officers have requested that community consultation is undertaken once the draft concept design drawings have been prepared.

 The Town's adopted Road Hierarchy designates this section of Broadway as a Local Distributor Road based upon it having less than 3,000 vehicles per day travelling along it.